 Bokkeum in korean simply refers to stir-fried food.
 The verb form of the word is “bokkda” (볶다) which means “cooking dried ingredients over heat.”
-Now days the use of the word is not limited to dry stir-fried food, but also means stir-fried foods in thick sauce.
-Jeyuk-bokkeum (제육볶음) or “pork-bokkeum” is what this recipe is all about.
+Nowadays the use of the word is not limited to dry stir-fried food, but also means stir-fried foods in thick sauce.
+Jeyuk-bokkeum (제육볶음) or “pork-bokkeum” (Korean spicy stir-fried pork) is what this recipe is all about.
 If you just get a hold of the ingredients, the actual cooking is quite quick, simple, and amazing!
 The most distinct flavour in here, the one that really makes me think of Korean food, comes from the flavoursome red paste called gochujang.
 It’s made from soybeans that ferment for up to eight months on traditional elevated stone platforms, called jangdokdae.
 The beans are then mixed with glutinous rice, red chili and salt.
-That paste, in turn, then lays under the sun to really get those yeast bacterias working.
+That paste, in turn, then lays under the sun to really get those yeast bacteria working.
 The result is a dark red savory and pungent paste.

 Get a hold of good ingredients, and don’t cook on too high heat, and it’s impossible for you to fail with this wonderful stew like dish.
 The only risky part is the rice.
 If you don’t cook it properly, you’ll either end up with a chewy porridge or with western-style boiled rice impossible to eat with chop-sticks.
 This is why I’ll be very specific on the rice cooking instructions, and I don’t expect you to own a rice-cooker.
 So I’m talking Korean style rice on a normal household stove.

 The quantities bellow yield about 4 people depending on how hungry you are.